gidgethub/gidgethub/docs/sansio.rst

    `Validate <https://developer.github.com/webhooks/securing/#validating-payloads-from-github>`_
    that the webhook event body came from an approved repository.

-   :exc:`ValidationFailure` is raised if the provided *signature* does not match the calculated signature.
+   :exc:`exceptions.ValidationFailure` is raised if the provided *signature* does not match the calculated signature.

 Classes